 Here are the facts about polycystic liver disease you need to better understand the condition.

-The majority of people with polycystic liver disease inherit the condition.
-But sometimes, PLD can occur randomly with no genetic link.
+The majority of people with polycystic liver disease inherit the condition, but PLD can occur randomly with no genetic link.
 Women are affected more often than men and tend to have more cysts.

 Most people don't discover they have PLD until they are adults, when the cysts become large enough to detect.
 Cysts can vary in size from no bigger than a pinhead to almost 4 inches wide.
 Likewise, your liver can stay its normal size or become extremely enlarged.
 No matter the number or size of cysts, polycystic livers continue to function normally and the disease is not considered life threatening.